 Year 7 is a second major point of intake, however these places are limited.
-Applicants are asked to submit copies of their latest school reports and details of co-curricular activities and hobbies.

-Following the interview, all applications are assessed by the enrolments committee.
+As part of the admissions process, applicants will be invited to sit an entrance test when they are in Year 6.
+Applicants are also asked to submit copies of their latest school reports and details of co-curricular activities and hobbies.
+Following assessment of the test results, all applications are assessed by the enrolments committee.
 There are three rounds of offers May, August and November.

-At the time an offer is made, parents are asked to confirm acceptance of the place by part payment of a term's fees.
+At the time an offer is made, parents are asked to confirm acceptance of the place by payment of a term's fees.
 If the child does not receive a place at this time, parents are notified and students may remain on the waiting list.

 Admission at other year levels is dependent upon a place becoming available and the educational needs assessment of the existing cohort of students.

-Applicants at the top of the waiting list may be

-asked to submit the most recent school reports and to attend an interview with the relevant Head of Campus or the Principal.
+Applicants at the top of the waiting list may be asked to submit the most recent school reports and to attend an interview with the relevant Head of Campus or the Principal.
 If an offer is made, parents are asked to confirm acceptance of the place within 10 days by payment of a term's fees in advance.